bookercodes/pusher-chatkit-tut/README.md

 Hopefully you can start to see a pattern emerge.
 Our `ChatScreen` container manages our appliation state, which we update based on simple Chatkit events.

-## Typing indicators
+## Step 11.
+Typing indicators

 If you've ever tired to implement your own typing indicators you'll know it can be tricky.
-In general, more features means more data and more connections to manage.
+In general, more real-time features means more data and more connections to manage.

 With Chatkit, you can add typing indicators with two fundamental lines of code.